mhrons/mhrons.github.io/docs/pv_smooth.md

 ### Impact of prediction error

-The impact of prediction error (see Figures 2, 6) exhibits the following empiric dependencies of the tracking criteria by the two OLAP dimensions:
+The prediction error (see Figures 2, 6) exhibits the following dependencies of smoothing performance on the two OLAP dimensions:

 #### Smoothed predicted signal

 - Changing the value of smooth_int affects the power smoothing quality neither by SPLPF nor by PLPF method, while for all parameter values, the PLPF method is more smooth than the SPLPF method (Figures 3, 4, 7, 8).
-- Lowering the value of smooth_int dramatically increases the accumulation rate by PLPF, which is always much greater than the accumulation rate by SPLPF (Figures 5, 9).
+- Lowering the value of smooth_int dramatically increases the accumulation rate of PLPF, which is always much greater than the accumulation rate of SPLPF (Figures 5, 9).
 With the worse prediction accuracy, the PLPF method even exceeds the accumulation rate induced by the LPF method (Figure 9).
 In the SPLPF method, the accumulation rate increases only slightly and much more slowly than in PLPF.

 #### Random error in predicted values